4 Digital Workplace Tech Snags Frustrating Your Employees

 2. Corporate tech is too old

 The older the device, the worse the experience.
 Yet more than a quarter of enterprise respondents said the technology they use for work is at least five years old.

 Some people may upgrade their own smartphones two or three times in the time it takes to get a routine upgrade from work (if that happens at all).

 Unsurprisingly, nearly half of people who use company-provided tech (48%) say their tech at home is better — and two-thirds of enterprise employees say they've switched to personal devices to compensate for outdated tech.

 It makes sense: why struggle on a clunky older system when your newer smartphone can handle the task just as well?

-While BYOD policies are popular among younger and more tech-savvy employees, it also opens the door for bigger cybersecurity risks.
+While BYOD policies are popular among younger and more tech-savvy employees, it also opens the door to more significant cybersecurity risks.

 Consider working with a managed IT services provider who can help secure the network and upgrade your technology at the same time.

-3. You’re making it difficult to work from anywhere.
+3. Making it difficult to work from anywhere

 Some workers also struggle when switching between in-office and remote work.
 More than a quarter of survey respondents (26%) say it’s difficult to access resources when working from home — such as app libraries or internal sites that require connecting to the company’s network.